Planning a day trip to the Similan Islands, but not sure where to start? You’ve come to the right place!

-If you’re planning a trip to these stunning islands, this is the guide for you!
-I’ve put together everything you need to know about doing a Similan Islands day trip, including prices, timings, what to expect and more.
+In this article I put together everything you need to know about doing a Similan Islands day trip, including prices, timings, what to expect and more.

 About the Similan Islands

 The Similan Islands are an archipelago of nine islands.
-They are part of the Similan National Park and are protect islands, meaning they are uninhabited and quite strictly controlled.
+They are part of the Similan National Park and are protected islands, meaning they are uninhabited and quite strictly controlled.

 In 2018 they capped the number of people that can visit the National Park per day, as the islands were suffering from over tourism.
 Make sure you book your Similan Islands day trip online beforehand so you don’t miss out!